mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 ## Introduction

-In this blog post I'm going to illustrate how could be built WebRTC chat with [React.js](https://facebook.github.io/react/).
+In this blog post I'm going to share how could be build WebRTC chat with [React.js](https://facebook.github.io/react/).
 Before we continue lets describe briefly what React.js and WebRTC are.

-The application described in the tutorial is [available at GitHub](https://github.com/mgechev/ReactChat).
+The application from this tutorial is [available at GitHub](https://github.com/mgechev/ReactChat).

 #### React.js